 Sofra, to quote the cafe’s website, “is a Turkish word that means a picnic, a special table preparation of food, or a small square kilim rug for eating.”
 When you walk inside, you’ll agree that this is exactly what Sofra feels like - a warm and bustling weekend cafe, crowded with locals vying for a coveted window nook seat, scents of spices from the shelves and aromas from the open kitchen drifting through the air.
 Not to miss menu items: the morning Asure (the Turkish version of porridge — hot whole grain cereal, fresh-soaked chickpeas, a crumble of pistachios and almonds, an assortment of dried fruits, all topped with coconut flakes and a date molasses syrup), the spinach falafel (seriously, I could bury myself in these flavors), and any of the Turkish drinks on offer (like the Sahlep or the seasonally flavored drinking chocolates).

-It seems the best things come in pairs because right beside Niche, you’ll find our next destination, Lamplighter Brewing Company, where you’ll warm your hands and spirits with some, well, spirits.
+Our next destination is Lamplighter Brewing Company, where you’ll warm your hands and spirits with some, well, spirits.
 New England is for no shortage of breweries, and the region is particularly known for its bright, hop-forward IPAs.
 To sample some, look no further than one of the tasting flights from Lamplighter.
 The citrusy, bitter brews are made from the incorporation of Galaxy or Citra hops, and paired with some good bar snacks, your palette will be thankful for the biking reprieve.
 Afterwards, you might loiter about the open garage chatting with the brewing staff while considering which case of beer to take for the road.

 Alright, now that I’ve made you feel certifiably gluttonous from a hefty string of drinks and meals, we’re going to work off some of it with a bike ride into Boston.
 Though this is technically breaking the rules of a Cambridge only guide, Cambridge and its bustling tea party counterpart are one in the same, especially by bike, so ride down Massachusetts Avenue straight into Boston and take a left onto Marlborough Street.
 Here you’ll have “happened upon” one of Back Bay’s many streets, crowded on both sides by the city’s iconic Edwardian residential architecture (those sprawling, multi-storied brick abodes).
 Having lived in the area for four years now, I can assure you Autumn is the quintessential time to go what I term stoop-peaking, as each of the doorsteps are bedecked in charming assortments of gourds and pumpkins.
 Simply enjoy the ride and stop frequently for photos.